Dash-Off/e-analyzer/README.md

-## Automated Essay Scorer
+## EAnalyzer

-Use the blackboard architecture pattern to build the scorer
+Creative Essay scoring microservice to score articles from https://github.com/Dash-Off Use the blackboard architecture pattern to build a creative essay scorer powered by PrithivirajDamodaran/Gramformer.
+Contains grammar checker, vocabulary analyzer & relevance analyzer to score the creatives based on the challenges.

 Install grammar checker:
 `